cropsinsilico/CiS2021-hackathon/README.md

 ## Getting Started

 All of the materials for the 2021 Crops in Silico Hackathon can be found in [this repository](https://github.com/cropsinsilico/CiS2021-hackathon).
+A recording of the hackathon can be found [here](https://uofi.app.box.com/s/kjhahvhvp9dss7u75wycxh7vymnlqirr).

 ### Requirements